RocketCommunicationsInc/astro-uxds/_content/components/checkbox.md

 ## Appearance and Behavior

-A basic Checkbox consists of a visual indicator of it's selected state followed by a label.
+A basic Checkbox consists of a visual indicator of its selected state followed by a label.
 Individual Checkboxes can appear selected (checked), Unselected (no check), and Disabled (no action can be taken by the user).
 An Indeterminate state (a dash symbol rather than checked) may display when a checkbox is used as a parent of a group of checkboxes where at least one child is selected and at least one is not.

 A checkbox can be configured for required input.
 [See Form and Input Validation](/patterns/forms-and-validation).